asasmoyo/yii-simplesamlphp/README.md

     'redirectAfterLogoutTo' => '/',
 ),
 ```
-You need to specify `simplesamlphpComponentName` with your component name which you register `components/Simplesamlphp.php` and `redirectAfterLogin` and `redirectAfterLogour` with a route where you want to be redirected after login / logout.
+You need to specify `simplesamlphpComponentName` with your component name which you register `components/Simplesamlphp.php` and `redirectAfterLogin` and `redirectAfterLogout` with a route where you want to be redirected after login / logout.